Itabena/Msc_project_2025/Notes/Research Log/Log Entire - 2025__05__24.md

 ## Findings and Notes
 - I am note sure about completely summarizing the papers, it is a lot of work that is not mandatory for this case.
 - From PW I understand that it was crucial to them to get the ISCO and MBCO radius correctly, because, they wanted to model a thick part in the accretion disk which in some works , as explained to exit between the two radii. they get an incorrect energy conservation efficiency, probably because they create the wrong  orbital energy at the ISCO.
+- It is also seem that for there model the Angular momentum value is imporatant.
+-

 ## Actions Taken
 1.